Primrose (group): 2023–present: Debut with Red Moon & line-up changes

 On January 3, it was announced that they would make their debut on January 13 with the EP Red Moon.

 On March 23, A.O Entertainment issued an official statement disclosing the departure of Yeum from the duo, citing personal circumstances and health issues as the reasons behind her decision.
 Consequently, Primrose, originally a duo, would temporarily be a one-member solo act for the time being.

 On May 3, A.O Entertainment officially announced the inclusion of former Hot Issue member Nahyun as a new member of Primrose.
 On May 16, former BugAboo member Rainie was introduced to the lineup.
 Hayun was the last member added to the group on June 22.

 On July 26, a comeback was announced with the EP Laffy Taffy which was released on August 18.

 On June 17, 2024, Primrose released the single album Revival with the title track Freja.
 On June 12, 2025, Primrose released the song "Cinema".
 On September 17, 2025, Primrose released "Love Your Flower."
+On June 24, 2026, the song "Cosmic" was released.